When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 Should we try to help children increase their eye contact with others?

-In addition, there have also been interventions to increase eye contact in various groups (eg in children with ASD) which have successfully increased eye contact– and led to positive outcomes for these children.
+There have also been interventions to increase eye contact in various groups (e.g., in children with autism) which have successfully increased eye contact– and led to positive outcomes for these children.

-This means we should never “force” children and young people to use eye contact, suggest that eye contact is absolutely essential for relationships or connections nor make young people feel they are in some way deficient for not using it.
-Instead we should let children and young people know that eye contact can be a very helpful skill and to support them gradually increase eye contact at a rate which is consistent with their own values and wishes.
+Perhaps a balanced approach is – first – never “force” children and young people to use eye contact, or suggest that eye contact is absolutely essential for relationships or connections nor make young people feel they are in some way deficient for not using it.
+But perhaps we should let children and young people know that eye contact can – for many people – be a very helpful skill and to support them gradually increase eye contact at a rate which is consistent with their own values and wishes.

 Here are some ideas for how we might do this.